Skip to content

 Pandas

 Kùzu allows zero-copy access to Pandas DataFrames.
-The data types within a Pandas DataFrame will be used to infer the schema of the data.
-The Pandas DataFrame can be scanned using the LOAD FROM clause just like we would from an external file.
+The variable names and data types of scanned columns within a Pandas DataFrame will be inferred from the schema information of the data frame.
+Here is an example:

 main.py